Brandon Lowe Player Props: Rays vs. White Sox

-Brandon Lowe -- with an on-base percentage of .286 in his past 10 games, 82 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the Chicago White Sox, with Lucas Giolito on the mound, on April 28 at 7:10 PM ET.
+Brandon Lowe, with a slugging percentage of .359 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays against the Chicago White Sox, with Lance Lynn on the hill, April 29 at 7:10 PM ET.

-In his most recent game, he racked up two extra-base hits (3-for-4 with a triple, a home run and three RBI) against the White Sox.
+He had a hitless showing in his most recent game (0-for-4 with an RBI) against the White Sox.

 Brandon Lowe Game Info & Props vs. the White Sox